Pi-thagoras/the-chicken-pen/economics/Income-Distribution.md

 ### Measurement of Income Distribution

 Income Inequality is a measure of the unevenness in come distribution within a population.

-Can be illustrated using the Lorenz Curve and represented by the Gini coefficient.
+- This can be illustrated using the Lorenz Curve and represented by the Gini coefficient.

 #### The Lorenz Curve